12 Extraordinary UNESCO World Heritage Sites Where Nature Meets Culture

 Shallow pools of light blue water among petrified white rocks

-Yes, all UNESCO World Heritage sites are special by definition.
-But only 39 of the more than 1,000 are mixed, meaning that they’re noted for both cultural and natural features.
-That’s fewer than 5 percent with this special status.
-Many are islands and/or mountains.
-A few are famous: Machu Picchu, Tikal, Cappadocia.
-And some are unexpected: Ibiza?
-It’s more than a party island.
+A few mixed sites are famous: Machu Picchu, Tikal, Cappadocia.
+Some are unexpected: Ibiza is more than Spain’s party island.
 Australia and China tie for the most—four each.
-The one in the United States is not exactly on cruise ship itineraries; it’s almost as hard to spell as it is to get there: Papahānaumokuakea, an archipelago of small islands in Hawai‘i.
-Others inaccessible to tourists include Chiribiquete National Park, in Colombia, the world’s largest protected tropical rainforest.
+And in the USA, the single mixed UNESCO World Heritage site is almost as hard to spell as it is to reach: Papahānaumokuākea, an archipelago of small islands in Hawai‘i.
+Others inaccessible to tourists include Serranía de Chiribiquete National Park in Colombia, the world’s largest protected tropical rainforest.

 Tongariro National Park, New Zealand

-One of three national parks on the North Island, Togariro is also New Zealand’s oldest.
-Its nearly 200,000 acres (312 square miles) encompass alpine lakes and three active volcanoes.
-The 12-mile Tongariro Crossing hike, with views of Mount Tongariro and Mount Ngauruhoe volcanoes, is considered one of the world’s best day hikes, while the Tongariro Alpine Crossing of nearly 27 miles takes several days to hike.
+One of three national parks on the North Island, Tongariro is also New Zealand’s oldest.
+Within its nearly 200,000 acres (312 square miles) are alpine lakes and three active volcanoes.
+For the Māori people, the park’s mountains are rich in mythology.
+The 12-mile Tongariro Crossing hike is considered one of the world’s best day hikes, thanks to its views of Mount Tongariro and Mount Ngauruhoe volcanoes.
 Also in the park: Mount Ruapehu, the country’s largest active volcano and the North Island’s high point at 9,177 feet.
 All three volcanoes have erupted in the past 50 years.
-For the Māori people, the park’s mountains are rich in mythology.

 The Blue Mountains offer more than coveted coffee beans.